-Elementary and Middle School students may charge up to 3 meals.
+- Students in elementary and middle school may charge up to three meals.

-High School students may charge up to 2 meals.
+- Students in high school may charge up to two meals.

-Charges must be paid in full before a regular meal is offered.
-Once the charge limit is reached, if the account is not replenished, the student will receive a courtesy meal at the beginning of the lunch line.
+Charges shall be paid in full before a menued meal is offered.
+Once the charge limit is reached, if the account is not replenished, the student shall receive a courtesy meal at the beginning of the lunch line.
 There is no limit to the number of courtesy meals a student may receive.
 Food service staff shall not pull a tray from a student who has reached the charge limit.